 Best Tignes Transport: Click here to book a bus, ferry, or train in Tignes

 Go Mountain Biking in Tignes

 Once the snow melts and the skiers leave the mountain bikers begin to arrive.
 Just watching hurtlingly down the mountains filled me full of anxiety, but they seemed to be having a great time.

-Tignes is a great place for novice mountain bikers and I noticed lots of classes for beginners so if you like the idea of speeding down mountains on two wheels then get yourself to Tignes mountain bike school.
+Tignes in summer is a great place for novice mountain bikers and I noticed lots of classes for beginners so if you like the idea of speeding down mountains on two wheels then get yourself to Tignes mountain bike school.